Home Page

 Common Exception Words are displayed in class and the children are encouraged to use these in their writing.
 Regular spelling assessments of these words are undertaken and those pupils needing additional support take part in precision teaching interventions to support long term memory and application of these in written work.

-Older pupils are taught to use a dictionary to support spelling.
+Older pupils are taught to use a dictionary to support spelling and those needing additional support have access to the Nessy Spelling Programme.

 Pupils from year 1-4 take home weekly spellings to practice based on what they have been learning.